Skip to main content

 Louise Bourgeois

-Spider 1996 is a bronze sculpture by the artist Louise Bourgeois.
+Spider (1996) is a bronze sculpture by the artist Louise Bourgeois.
 This iconic sculpture, which depicts a spider, picks up the theme of the arachnid that Bourgeois had first contemplated in a small ink and charcoal drawing in 1947.
-Spider is over 7 metres wide and over 3 metres high and is part of a series of Spider sculptures made during the 1990s that explored ideas of female identity and the role of the mother.
+Spider is over seven metres wide and over three metres high and is part of a series of Spider sculptures made during the 1990s that explored ideas of female identity and the role of the mother.
 The Spider is a powerful motif within her work that questions the conventional roles of women in society with the industrious spider alluding to Bourgeois mother, with metaphors of spinning, weaving, nurture and protection.

 Helen Chadwick